-After we were done, I kicked off the remaining blocks and started walking in silly ways through her little maze.
+After we were done this example of adapting an activity, I kicked off the remaining blocks and started walking in silly ways through her little maze.

-Do you have any activities you’re having troubles adapting for your child?
+Do you have any examples of activities you’re having troubles adapting for your child?

 Ask in the comments, we may be able to help.